 9.6.31 eBCS Service Request Frame

 This frame is used by associated STAs to request eBCS services.

+TGbc shall define a mechanism for STAs to negotiate durations of services when negotiating for one or more eBCS services.

+Note: The transmitter of an eBCS service is expected to have authority on the duration of the eBCS service and can respond with an eBCS Response frame (9.6.32) (Straw Poll #13)

 9.6.32 eBCS Service Response Frame